 The Camphill School is a healing environment from the therapy room to the home life.
-Living alongside the families of house parents and live-in volunteers (called coworkers), students build upon their classroom learning with the support of a house team trained to address their specific individual needs.
+Living alongside the families of house parents and live-in volunteers, students build upon their classroom learning with the support of a house team trained to address their specific individual needs.

 The houses are organized by house parents, who are long-term, experienced members of the Camphill Movement.
-They oversee all aspects of life in the houses and supervise live-in coworkers and interns who have direct responsibility for care of the children.
-These volunteers and interns come from all over the world to work with the children and often are enrolled in the Camphill Academy.
+They oversee all aspects of life in the houses and supervise live-in volunteers who have direct responsibility for care of the children.
+These volunteers come from all over the world to work with the children and often are enrolled in the Camphill Academy.

 The daily and annual rhythms of life are important aspects of community at The Camphill School.
 The predictability of waking up, attending school, performing household chores, working on a prevocational crew, having a music lesson, meeting a friend for free play time, or going to sleep, all with established routines and expectations, provide children with a secure sense of the world around them.
 Consistency not only is an aid in discipline, also it encourages creativity, for a child who knows what to expect can relax and dream.
 In the same way, the rhythm of the year expressed in songs, nature, and seasonal celebrations provide a connection with nature, as well a sense of excitement and anticipation as the year unfolds.